thepower/power-docs/docs/01-about.md

 <!---
-**The documentation portal has the following main sections** **General:** Basics - how to get started, basic terms, answers to basic questions **Learn:** a deep dive into the fundamentals of our technology, describing the functionality of the core modules, elements, and logical layers of the network
+**The documentation portal has the following main sections** **General:** Basics - how to get started, basic terms, answers to basic questions **Explore:** a deep dive into the fundamentals of our technology, describing the functionality of the core modules, elements, and logical layers of the network
 **Build:** simple and powwow-guidelines for developers **Maintain:** all the documents for node providers will be here - how to run a node, answers to basic questions **Ecosystem:** documentation for Ecosystem projects, how to get tokens, how to test features, how to get development grants